-A request is being made by (instructor) to survey students for the

-(class/program).
-The topic of the survey is

-The purpose of the project is

-I / We (check one) authorize (student's name) to participate in the survey. do not authorize (student's name) to participate in the survey.
-Date Parental/Guardian/adult or emancinated Student signature DAI C Parental/Guardian/adductor emancinared Student Signature
+A request is being made by (instructor) to survey students for the (class/program).
+The topic of the survey is The purpose of the project is I / We (check one) authorize do not authorize (student's name) to participate in the survey. (student's name) to participate in the survey.
+Date Parental/Guardian/adult or emancipated Student signature